avast/PurpleDome/doc/source/extending/sensor_plugins.rst

 To create a new plugin, start a sub-folder in plugins.
 The python file in there must contain a class that inherits from *SensorPlugin*.

-If the plugin is activated for a specific machine four specific methods will be called to interact with the target:
+If the plugin is activated for a specific machine specific methods will be called to interact with the target:

-* Install
+* prime: Easrly installation steps, can trigger a reboot of the machine by returning True
+* install: Normal, simple installation.
+No reboot
-* Start
+* start: Start the sensor
-* Stop
+* stop: Stop the sensor
-* Collect results
+* collect: Collect results

-Methods for these four are called by PurpleDome.
-Normally you should not have to edit these methods.
-Just the commands you that are called by them.
-And those commands are created by specific methods:

-* install_command
-* start_command
-* stop_command
-* collect_command

 Boilerplate
 -----------